Shorthand

 Shorthand is an abbreviated symbolic writing method that increases speed and brevity of writing as compared to longhand, a more common method of writing a language.
 The process of writing in shorthand is called stenography, from the Greek stenos (narrow) and graphein (to write).
 It has also been called brachygraphy, from Greek brachys (short), and tachygraphy, from Greek tachys (swift, speedy), depending on whether compression or speed of writing is the goal.

 Many forms of shorthand exist.
 A typical shorthand system provides symbols or abbreviations for words and common phrases, which can allow someone well-trained in the system to write as quickly as people speak.
 Abbreviation methods are alphabet-based and use different abbreviating approaches.
 Many journalists use shorthand writing to quickly take notes at press conferences or other similar scenarios.
-In the computerized world, several autocomplete programs, standalone or integrated in text editors, based on word lists, also include a shorthand function for frequently used phrases.
+In computerized settings, several autocomplete programs, standalone or integrated in text editors, based on word lists, also include a shorthand function for frequently used phrases.